Guides

 Before merging, decide how the final PDF should read.
 Put cover pages, forms, receipts, appendices, or supporting documents in the exact order you want readers to see them.

-A merge tool is best when multiple finished PDFs need to become one file for email, upload forms, print packets, or record keeping.
+A merge tool is best when several finished PDFs need to become one file for email, an upload form, a print packet, or record keeping.
+Sorting the files first means you are not reopening and rebuilding the document afterward.

 • Download one combined PDF